What we do

-The board is responsible for promulgating the health regulations of the Department of Public Health.
-These regulations establish public health standards for administration and practice that effectively control public health hazards and preserve and promote the health of the people of Philadelphia.
+The Board of Health approves and promotes the health regulations of the Department of Public Health.
+These regulations establish standards to control public health hazards and protect the health of Philadelphians.

-Board members review scientific, technical, and administrative advances in the field of public health to ensure that the City's health regulations reflect best possible practices.
+Board members review advances in public health so regulations reflect best practices.

-Dr. A. Scott McNeal currently serves as Vice President and Chief Medical Officer of Delaware Valley Community Health, Inc. Board certified in family practice, Dr. McNeal earned his doctor of osteopathic medicine degree from the Philadelphia College of Osteopathic Medicine.
-He is a member of the American Osteopathic Association, the Eastern Pennsylvania Medical Society and the Pennsylvania Osteopathic Family Physicians Society, among others.
+A. Scott McNeal, D.O., is Vice President and Chief Medical Officer of Delaware Valley Community Health, Inc. Board certified in family practice, Dr. McNeal earned his doctor of osteopathic medicine degree from the Philadelphia College of Osteopathic Medicine.
+He is a member of the American Osteopathic Association, the Eastern Pennsylvania Medical Society, and the Pennsylvania Osteopathic Family Physicians Society, among others.